Punitpawar5/movie-recommendation-system/README.md

 ![Demo](https://github.com/Punitpawar5/movie-recommendation-system/blob/main/project.gif)

+## Key Features🛠
+Content Base System: In this, I have used a Content-Base System that uses the attributes/tags/keywords of items in order to make recommendations.

-Key Features: User-Friendly Interface: The interface is built using Streamlit, making it easy to use even for non-technical users.
+User-Friendly Interface: The interface is built using Streamlit, making it easy to use even for non-technical users.

 Movie Recommendations: Users can input a movie title, and the system will provide a list of recommended movies based on similarity.